anuragmeena92/wbiztool-client/README.md

 # WbizTool Client

-A Python client library for the WbizTool API, making it easy to integrate WhatsApp messaging capabilities into your Python applications.
+A Python client library for the [WbizTool](https://wbiztool.com) API, making it easy to integrate WhatsApp messaging capabilities into your Python applications.

+## About WbizTool

+[WbizTool](https://wbiztool.com) is a powerful platform that provides WhatsApp API integration for businesses.
+With WbizTool, you can automate your WhatsApp messaging workflow and engage with your customers more effectively.

+Visit [wbiztool.com](https://wbiztool.com) to create an account and get your API credentials.

 ## Installation